Rainbow-CPaaS/StarterKit-SDKNodeJSWatson/README.md

 In order to setup your application, you have to configure 4 JSON files:

-- `app/config/bot.json`: This file contains the paremeters for the SDK for Node.JS.
+- `app/config/bot.json`: This file contains the parameters for the SDK for Node.JS.
 Modify it with your Rainbow account.

 - `app/config/router.json`: This file contains the default parameter for the embedded web server.
 Modify it according to your needs.